AGwillmkawy1/DAP-Trainee-Story_Jean_Plaubert_RUKUNDO/README.md

 I worked hard to know more about data analysis, and machine learning, Power bi and so on.

 ## What would I say my progress in tech has been since joining the program ?
-Well, Learnt how to work on project at a time until I become expertise in data science.
+Well, Learnt how to work on project at a time until I become expertise in data science and machine learning.

 ## What are my plans for the future ?
 Keeping on wokring on different project at a time while I'm looking for a job and build my own company of tech.

 ## What is my dream company or role ?
-Google as Data scientist
+my dream role is to work as machine learning engineer at Google

 ## 1st Phase Projects' Summary Table
-`Please add text here...`

 <table style="width: 1%;" border="1" cellpadding="1">
 <tbody>
 <tr>